The Dental Bridge Process: What to Expect

 Bridge vs. Implant: Which Is Right for You?

-When it comes to choosing between a dental bridge and an implant, it’s important to consider your smile goals, treatment timeline, and budgetary restrictions.
+When it comes to choosing between a dental bridge and a permanent dental implant, it’s important to consider your smile goals, treatment timeline, and budgetary restrictions.

 Let’s explore the pros and cons of each tooth replacement option: